Dowless, key figure in NC absentee ballot fraud probe, dies - NewsBreak

 “All of the other cases to some degree were derived from what the state thought was his master plan and coordination,” Freeman told the AP.
 She said each individual case would be evaluated before deciding how to proceed.

-Dowless declined to accept a plea agreement on the state charges last summer.
+Dowless declined to accept a plea agreement on the state charges in November.
 The charges against him included obstruction of justice, possessing absentee ballots and perjury.

 DeLancy, who saw Dowless last week, said Dowless “wanted the chance to defend himself against the state’s indictments” and rejected the plea deal “in hopes of being given his day in court.”

-Note: This story has been corrected to show that Dowless declined a plea agreement in November, 2021, not that summer.